 My kingdom for an orbit

 Sometimes, you know you're going to make the money in an MTT.
 Other times, you know you're going to just miss making the money.
 The closer you get, the more it hurts not to make it.
-It really hurts to know that it you could just drag your sorry poker carcass around for one more orbit of the table, you'd make it, but there's no way in hell to do it, since you don't have enough money for the blinds.
+It really hurts to know that it you could just drag your sorry poker carcass around for one more orbit of the table, you'd make it, but there's no way in hell to do it, since you don't have enough chips for the blinds.
 That's what happened to me in the second MTT I entered last night.
 My kingdom for an orbit :-)

 style flavor buy_in entry players hands entries paid place winnings